theopenlane/gqlgen-plugins/fieldgen/README.md

 # FieldGen

-A graphql plugin to conditionally add additional fields to schema(s) that are not part of the existing model.
+A graphql plugin to conditionally add fields to schema(s) which are not part of the existing model.

-## Details
+## Overview

-So you are using ent, and you added some additional fields using their `model/fields/additional`:
+This plugin is for users of the `ent` project who use `ent` in conjunction with GraphQL.
+When you add additional fields with `ent` using their `model/fields/additional`, ex:

 ```
 {{ define "model/fields/additional" }}